GoogleChrome/web.dev/src/site/content/en/blog/video-basics/index.md

 The `muted` attribute causes playback to begin in a muted state.
 If no controls are supplied, it will remain muted for the entirety of playback.
 If that is intended it might make sense to remove the audio track from the video.
-This will further reduce the size of the video file being delivered to the customer.
+This further reduces the size of the video file being delivered to the customer.

 As with containers and codecs, removing the audio file, also called demuxing, is also beyond the scope of this article.
 You can find instructions in the [Media